Searates' Asia Shipping Guide: A must read for importers and exporters

 1. Jawaharlal Nehru Port

-The Jawaharlal Nehru port was founded in 1989 and is India’s largest, handling over 55% of the country’s container cargo.
+The Jawaharlal Nehru port was founded in 1989 and is India’s largest port, handling over 55% of the country’s container cargo.

 2. Port of Chennai

-The port of Chennai was founded in 1881 and is the second-largest container port in India, serving as a direct connection to over 50 ports around the world.
+Founded in 1881, it is the second-largest container port in India, serving as a direct connection to over 50 ports around the world.

 MAJOR PORTS IN VIETNAM